 Purim last year was on 20 Mar 2019, which was also the 49th anniversary of abortion being legalized in Singapore (the Abortion Act came into effect on 20-March 1970).
-That meant the Abortion Act was into its Jubilee year.
+This meant the Abortion Act is approaching its 50th Jubilee anniversary on 20-March-2020.
 Jubilee represented a release from bondages and redemption.
-Therefore, there were intercessors who had prayed in hope that the Abortion Act could be annulled in its Jubilee year.
+Therefore, there were intercessors who had prayed in hope that the Abortion Act could be annulled since the 49th Abortion Act anniversary.
 Not wrong to hope.

 However, as God’s word would teach us – faith always requires action.
 A promised land flowing with milk and honey might be God’s plan for the Israelites but they are still required to do something about it.
 We all know the story.
 They understood the spiritual promise but could not see through the physical requirement.
 They got afraid.
 Only Joshua, Caleb had the faith to persist to act.
 The rest wanted to back out.
 The promise fell flat and that generation died in the wilderness.
 Only Joshua and Caleb survived to enter the promise land.